 - Healthy Eating, Physical Exercise, Sexual Behavior and STD Chapters (2012).
 Person Publishing,

 Hale, D. (2010).
 An Invitation to Health.
 California: Wadsworth.

-Awards from the Center of Minority Health at the GSPH at Pitt University (2007)
+Awards of Service from the Center of Minority Health at the Graduate School of Public Health, University of Pittsburgh (2007).

 Recognition of five years of services for the National Minority Health Month (2006)

-Extra Mile Award-from Graduate School of Public Health Center of Minority Health (2005)
+Extra Mile Award-from Graduate School of Public Health Center of Minority Health University of Pittsburgh (2005).

-Certificates of Appreciations from the Graduate School of Public Health for the yearly contribution in the Immunization Workgroup during the annual National Minority Health Month.
-(2003-2007)
+Certificates of Appreciations from the Graduate School of Public Health for the yearly contribution in the Immunization Workgroup during the annual National Minority Health Month University of Pittsburgh (2003-2007).

-Dean Service Award for Extraordinary Work as a Doctoral Student Representative in the Doctoral Student Organization at the Graduate School of Public Health (2001)
+Dean Service Award for Extraordinary Work as a Doctoral Student Representative in the Doctoral Student Organization at the Graduate School of Public Health University of Pittsburgh (2001).

 Certificate of Appreciation for Extraordinary Efforts in Academic Achievement from the University of Baghdad, Iraq (1988).

 Academic Scholarship from University of Baghdad to pursue Masters of Science in Nursing in the U.S.A.
 (1981).